jamesgrannan/nc-board-game-api/README.md

 ## Setup

-- Clone the repository with this link: https://github.com/jamesgrannan/nc_board_games.git
+- Clone the repository with this link: https://github.com/jamesgrannan/nc-board-game-api.git
+- Make sure you change directory into this repository.
 - Running this in your terminal should install all the necessary packages:

 ```json